The Firearm-Related Harm and Violence Prevention Program Office

 A Roadmap for Transformative Action

-The summary report lays a clear roadmap for action for the FHVP Program Office.
-It is also intended to support the work of community leaders, researchers, public health professionals, healthcare providers, funders, and all those working to prevent firearm-related death and injury in identifying opportunities for action and implementing necessary change across Colorado communities.
+The summary report is intended to support the work of community leaders, researchers, public health professionals, healthcare providers, funders, and all those working to prevent firearm-related death and injury in identifying opportunities for action and implementing necessary change across Colorado communities.

 We’re grateful to our partners at Colorado Health Institute who provided analysis support, and to many roundtable attendees who supported the report with their review.